-Surgery Post-Operative Instructions and Information
+IMMEDIATE SURGICAL DENTURES: Post-Operative Instructions and Information

-1. Bleeding: Apply constant firm pressure (biting) on a thick folded roll of moistened gauze for 45 minutes after the surgery, and then discard the gauze.
+1. Denture Wearing and Bleeding: Apply constant firm biting pressure on the Denture(s) for 45 minutes after the surgery.
 This acts as a pressure dressing to help form a blood clot.
 You can expect slight oozing of blood for the first few days that will stain your saliva or spot a moistened cloth; this is normal.
-If profuse excessive bleeding that pools in your mouth occurs at any time during the first few days, apply constant firm pressure (biting) on 2 moistened tea bags over the surgical site for 45 minutes.
-Repeat if necessary.
+If profuse excessive bleeding that pools in your mouth occurs at any time during the first few days, apply constant firm biting pressure on the Denture(s) for 45 minutes.
 If significant, excessive bleeding continues after this, contact the Clinic.